 Off the back of our success with The Economist.
 I put my sales hat on and set about testing the market.
 Over the course of the year I approached around hundred different companies and organisations.
 From those I got meetings with around twenty companies including The National Theatre, Daily Telegraph, British Museum, SHOWstudio and the International Judo Federation.

-Investment By summer 2016 I had a found a co-founder who helped build an iOS app.
+By summer 2016 I had a found a co-founder who helped build an iOS app.
 We set about looking for investment.
 The focus on sales shifted to a focus on investment and again we reached out to well over 100 VCs and angels.
 Many of them took calls and a few took meetings.

-The But Can you sense a “but” coming yet?
+Can you sense a “but” coming yet?
 So here is the but: the reaction from prospects (apart from the two we converted to customers) ranged from “luke warm” to “huh that’s neat” but the sales were very, very difficult to close.
 Turns out we were lacking the hallowed “product market fit.”
 As Marc Andreessen writes about PMF:

 “You can always feel when product/market fit isn’t happening.
 The customers aren’t quite getting value out of the product, word of mouth isn’t spreading, usage isn’t growing that fast, press reviews are kind of “blah”, the sales cycle takes too long, and lots of deals never close.”